microsoft/FluidFramework/packages/runtime/container-runtime/api-report/container-runtime.api.md

 import { ISignalMessage } from '@fluidframework/protocol-definitions';
 import { ISnapshotTree } from '@fluidframework/protocol-definitions';
 import { ISummarizeResult } from '@fluidframework/runtime-definitions/internal';
+import { ISummarizerNodeWithGC } from '@fluidframework/runtime-definitions';
-import { ISummarizerNodeWithGC } from '@fluidframework/runtime-definitions/internal';
+import { ISummarizerNodeWithGC as ISummarizerNodeWithGC_2 } from '@fluidframework/runtime-definitions/internal';
 import { ISummaryAck } from '@fluidframework/protocol-definitions';
 import { ISummaryContent } from '@fluidframework/protocol-definitions';
 import { ISummaryNack } from '@fluidframework/protocol-definitions';